Robanvdd/swoc2017/tzaar-frontend/stones/README.md

   2. Linux: `cd stones` and `python -m SimpleHTTPServer`
   2. Windows: `cd stones` and `python -m http.server <insert portnumber>`
   3. Navigate to `http://localhost:8080` using your webbrowser.

+### Jenkins

+  1. Jenkins support is now added.
+This line was added to test the service hook.